 The Group currently operates through five regional housebuilding divisions, a Major Projects division which specialises in larger scale partnerships with public and private vendors and a Strategic Projects division which focuses on sourcing, promoting and delivering large-scale land sites which do not have planning consents.

-This, our second integrated report, summarises our wider value proposition.
-It describes our financial and non-financial performance and the ways in which we interact with people and the environment to generate value and control risks.
+This is our fourth annual integrated report, focusing on the wider impacts of our business and the resources we depend on.
+It describes our financial and non-financial performance and the ways in which we interact with people and the environment to sustain value and control risks.

 We believe that an integrated sustainability strategy can be harnessed to drive innovation as well as yield economic and reputational success.